-The gap between the average pretest score and a perfect score closed by 52 percent or increased by 62 percent after students used the Glencoe program.
+The gap between the average pretest score and a perfect score closed by 52 percent after students used the Glencoe program.
+In terms of more traditional change, the average test scores improved by 62 percent.

 GRP and Gender Improvement from pretest to posttest for boys and girls as measured by GRP was tested for a significant difference by using a t-test.
 On average, boys and girls closed the gap between the average pretest score and a perfect score almost equally.